MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-support-web-fallback.md

 # Tutorial: Support web fallback

-This tutorial demonstrates how to acquire a token through a browser where native authentication is not sufficient to complete the user flow.
+This tutorial demonstrates how to acquire a token through a browser where native authentication isn't sufficient to complete the user flow.

 In this tutorial, you learn how to: